 The surveys also find that the public prefers fair and neutral coverage over perceived bias.
 Indeed so; most Americans believe there are two sides to any argument or controversy and want to hear out both of them.
 But in everyday choosing of news media, they flock to their own.
 Few people wish to experience cognitive dissonance, the jangling effect of learning something at wide variance with a predisposed frame of thought.
 They avoid it.

 This is the behavior seen in the May 2007 opening of a "creation science" museum in Kentucky (Creation Museum).
-This audience came to confirm and defend its predisposed beliefs in a literally true Bible down to the exact age of the earth and date of the Great Flood.
+This audience comes to confirm and defend its predisposed beliefs in a literally true Bible down to the exact age of the earth and date of the Great Flood.
 They see exhibits with children playing next to T. rex juveniles as though this were once for real.
 Dissuasion and neutral consideration of evidence will have to wait its turn, which never comes.
 It's severe self-selection.
 Creationists gain the appearance and trappings of scientific validity for their unshakeable beliefs about life, the world, and the universe (About the Creation Museum).
-Meanwhile, advocates of teaching biological evolution will not be caught dead in such a place.
+Meanwhile, advocates of teaching biological evolution will not be caught dead in such a place--unless they're compiling information by which to refute its claims (Chang 2009, Paleontology and Creationism Meet but Don't Mesh).
 They have other museums based on real science which cannot be reconciled with a belief in a young earth.

 Why such self-selection in the media nowadays?
 It's